 When anti-PD-1 drug nivolumab (Opdivo) is added to Yervoy, about 61 percent of melanoma patients respond.

 Researchers found that adding Opdivo to Yervoy increases the response rate in mesothelioma patients.
 In 2017, French researchers announced a significant improvement in response rates at the 2017 ASCO Annual Meeting.

-Approximately 42.6 percent of mesothelioma patients responded to Yervoy alone, while 51.9 percent responded to Yervoy combined with Opdivo.
+Approximately 44 percent of mesothelioma patients had control of their cancer with Opdivo alone, while 50 percent had control of their cancer using Yervoy combined with Opdivo.